FMNSSun/emylathor/README.md

+THIS IS A COPY OF bitbucket.org/mroman_/emulathor (which was a school project years ago).
+However, some things have been removed (and most likely more stuff will be removed as well).

 # About

 The goal of this project is to develop an emulator for a simple computer including simple hardware.
 The emulator is intended